What's the problem?

 Continue

 It is about 0.52140.
-To be more precise, it is.
+More precisely, it is

 $$\color{#e3a0cd}{8\left(0.0416{\color{#ffffff}{P}}-0.030473\right)}$$

-And exactly, it is
+and exactly it is

 $$\color{#e3a0cd}{8\left(\frac{\color{#ffffff}{P}}{24}-\frac{\sqrt{2}}{30}+\frac{1}{60}\right)}$$